 To support high availability environments, providing an instant copy of the information on both the currently active machine and the hot backup is a critical part of the HA solution.
-There are many solutions to this problem, including Chapter 17, Replication and Section 16.2, “Overview of MySQL with DRBD/Pacemaker/Corosync/Oracle Linux”.
+There are many solutions to this problem, such as Chapter 17, Replication.

 The ZFS file system provides functionality to create a snapshot of the file system contents, transfer the snapshot to another machine, and extract the snapshot to recreate the file system.
 You can create a snapshot at any time, and you can create as many snapshots as you like.
 By continually creating, transferring, and restoring snapshots, you can provide synchronization between one or more machines in a fashion similar to DRBD.